 Australia is a party to and fully implements the major disarmament treaties, including those prohibiting weapons of mass destruction and inhumane conventional weapons.

-Australia continues work to stop the use internationally of landmines and cluster munitions — both of which cause humanitarian suffering to innocent civilians.
-We are active in our engagement with — and support for — the international conventions that regulate these weapons, including the Mine Ban Convention, the Convention on Certain Conventional Weapons and the Convention on Cluster Munitions,
+Australia continues work to stop the use of landmines and cluster munitions — both of which cause unacceptable suffering to innocent civilians.
+We are party to the conventions that ban these weapons, including the Anti-Personnel Mine Ban Convention and the Convention on Cluster Munitions as well as the Convention on Certain Conventional Weapons which regulates clearance of explosive remnants following conflict.

 Our work with regional partners and civil society to reduce the supply of illicit weapons into and within fragile states is complemented by the broader objectives of our aid program — poverty reduction and sustainable development.
 This work seeks to reduce the demand for weapons in these communities by addressing the drivers of conflicts, building inclusive political settlements and enhancing state capacity to deliver services.